srl-labs/containerlab-app/README.md

 | macOS | `containerlab-desktop-<version>-universal.dmg` | Open the DMG and move the app to Applications |
 | Windows | `containerlab-desktop-<version>-x64-setup.exe` | Run the installer |

-Launch the desktop app, enter the `clab-api-server` URL, and log in with a Linux user accepted by the API server.
+Launch the desktop app, enter the `clab-api-server` URL, and log in with an allowed Linux/PAM user from the API server host.

 The macOS and Windows packages are currently unsigned. macOS Gatekeeper and Windows SmartScreen may show warnings until signing and notarization are added.